Longyi: History

 The modern longyi, a single piece of cylindrical cloth, is a relatively recent introduction to Burma.
 It gained popularity during British colonial rule, effectively replacing the paso and htamein of precolonial times.
 The word longyi formerly referred to the sarong worn by Malay men.

 In the precolonial era, men's pasos used to be a long piece of 30 ft called taungshay paso (တောင်ရှည်ပုဆိုး) and unsewn.
-Alternately the htamein was a 4.5 ft long piece of cloth open at the front to reveal the calves, with a dark strip of cotton or velvet sewn on the upper edge, a patterned sheet of cloth in the middle and a strip of red or white cloth sewn below, trailing on the bottom like shorts train.
+Alternately the htamein was a 4.5 ft long piece of cloth open at the front to reveal the calves, with a dark strip of cotton or velvet sewn on the upper edge, a patterned sheet of cloth in the middle and a strip of red or white cloth sewn below, trailing on the bottom like a short train.
 Paso was commonly worn by men in 19th century Burma and Thailand.
 The amount of cloth in the paso was a sign of social status.

 In an October 2010 state visit, Burmese State Peace and Development Council members greeted Thai Prime Minister Abhisit Vejjajiva in acheik-patterned longyi typically worn by women.
 Observers attributed this to yadaya practices.